Are you ready to discover your college program?

 This course introduces students to the main research methods psychologists and social scientists use to organize and interpret information.
 Degree-seekers learn to apply statistical methods to research material and psychological experiments.
 They also gain a practical understanding of hypothesis testing, correlation, and standardization.

 Important for learners interested in counseling, this course provides an introduction to the main theories for understanding personality.
 Degree-seekers examine and evaluate key theorists and case studies, applying their findings to personal and social issues.
 Possible theories include psychoanalysis and humanistic psychology.
 Other theories involve biological and behaviorist approaches.

 Theories of Personality

-This course surveys neurotic and psychotic behaviors, examining their origins, classification, and symptoms.
-Learners study methods of diagnosis and look at techniques for therapy and behavioral prevention.
+This course surveys neurotic and psychotic behaviors.
+It examines their origins, classifications, and symptoms.
+Learners study diagnosis methods and look at techniques for therapy and behavioral prevention.
 The course also weighs social, cultural, religious, and familial factors that often contribute to abnormal behaviors.
-Degree-seekers assess current research and work to generate new findings.
+Degree-seekers assess current research and generate new findings.